Convergence of backpropagation with momentum for network architectures with skip connections: Architecture for a feed-forward network with cross-layer connectivity

 In this section, we formally explain DAG architectures, and the associated backpropagation algorithm with momentum.
-We then state a theorem for the convergence of error for backpropagation whose proof is presented in Section \ref{appsect}.
+We then state a theorem for the convergence of error through backpropagation, whose proof is presented in Section \ref{appsect}.